Obama Administration Blocked International Cocaine Smuggling Investigation Over Iran Nuclear Deal [Report]

 The ball is now in Congress’ court to reinstate economic sanctions against Tehran.

 In a detailed New York Times profile of ex-Obama White House adviser Ben Rhodes in May of 2016, the Times claimed that the former fiction writer helped sell the Iran deal to the public by creating an echo chamber of think-tank cheerleaders who passed along information to “hundreds of often clueless reporters.”
-Part of the strategy included the talking point that negotiations commenced when so-called moderates took control of the Iranian government.
+Part of the strategy included the talking point that negotiations commenced when so-called moderates took control of the Iranian government, which the Times deemed “actively misleading.”

 “Meanwhile, Hezbollah — in league with Iran — continues to undermine U.S. interests in Iraq, Syria and throughout wide swaths of Latin America and Africa, including providing weapons and training to anti-American Shiite militias,” Politico noted in its report about the stalled DEA Project Cassandra investigation.